 Sex toys can include mineral oil, toxic paints or glazes, phthalates, or other chemicals that are known to cause cancer, birth defects, and hormonal changes without you realizing it.
 And this is particularly concerning when you’re using them on your most sensitive bits, which have very delicate tissue with less protective properties.

 Does that mean you should be afraid of or avoid buying sex toys?
 Not at all!
 You just need to inform yourself so you can select a sex toy that brings you soul-shaking pleasure and peace of mind.

 Sex toys are made from many materials, including: jelly/PVC, latex rubber, silicone, TPE/TPR, glass, ceramic, hard plastic, wood, stainless steel, aluminum, and natural stone such as marble, granite, agate, and quartz.
 This is only a brief list, as manufacturers sometimes create a ‘new’ material and give it their own name such as CyberSkin, UR3, VixSkin, and CyberGlass.

 Each material used to create toys has its own unique qualities that makes it appealing to some but not others.
-For example, metals and glass are hard materials, easy to sterilize, and great for temperature play, while silicone can vary in firmness, is easy to sterilize, and does not hold temperature.
+For example, metals and glass are hard materials that are easy to sterilize and great for temperature play, while silicone can vary in firmness, is easy to sterilize, and does not hold temperature.

 What makes a material body-safe?

 For a material to be body-safe, it must not contain any chemicals that could be harmful to the human body.
 These toys are often made from plastics that have been softened with chemicals, most commonly phthalates, which have been linked to cancer, birth defects, hormonal changes, and chemical burns.
 This happens most commonly with jelly and PVC toys.